SSWConsulting/SSW.Rules.Content/rules/lasting-habits/rule.md

 **Tips for new habits:**

-* **Start small:** The habit should be tiny, so its easy to complete and hard to skip.
+* Start small - The habit should be tiny, so its easy to complete and hard to skip.
   E.g. Drink a glass of water
-* **Anchor it:** Attach your new habit to a reliable and specific trigger in your daily routine.
+* Anchor it - Attach your new habit to a reliable and specific trigger in your daily routine.
 This ensures it fits into your day without requiring extra effort to remember.
   E.g. After I brush my teeth
-* **Celebrate immediately:** Reinforce your habit by celebrating immediately after completing it.
+* Celebrate immediately - Reinforce your habit by celebrating immediately after completing it.
 This helps create a positive association with the behavior.
+* Don't forget - initially, you might need a reminder E.g. Set an alarm, ask your partner to remind you, use sticky notes

 **Examples:**